-Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Price, specifications and features
+Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Difference in price, specifications

 Samsung Galaxy J6 is powered by an Exynos 7870 processor, paired with either 3GB or 4GB RAM and either 32GB or 64GB internal memory.
 A microSD card slot is also there to expand the internal memory.
 In comparison, the Redmi Note 5 features a Snapdragon 625 processor coupled with either 3GB or 4GB RAM and either 32GB or 64GB internal memory.
 The Redmi Note 5 too comes with microSD support.

 The battery on the Galaxy J6 is 3000mAh, though it remains to be seen how long it lasts on a single charge.
-We’ll share the full battery matrics in our detailed review.
-The Redmi Note 5, on the other hand, sports a 4000mAh battery.
+We’ll share the full battery performance in our detailed review.
+The Redmi Note 5 sports a 4000mAh battery.
 It should easily last a day on a single charge.

 Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Camera, software

 Samsung Galaxy J6 comes with a 13MP rear-facing camera with f/1.9 aperture, along with an 8MP front-facing camera with f/1.9 aperture.
 The front camera also features a facial recognition feature.
 There’s an LED flash on the front as well as on the back of the device.
 Xiaomi Redmi Note 5 has a 12MP rear camera and 5MP front camera with a selfie flash.
 The Galaxy J6 runs on Samsung’s own user interface which is based on Android 8.0 Oreo.
 Xiaomi Redmi Note 5 gets MIUI 9.1 which is based on Android Nougat 7.1.2.
+So, Samsung new phone comes with the latest Android OS in the market.

 Also read: Samsung Galaxy J6, Galaxy J8, Galaxy A6, A6+ launched in India: Price, specifications